Last updated: 10/17/2020

 The Leagues tab shows all active, upcoming or recently-finished leagues.
 In order to join a league, click on the “See details” button under the desired link, SCROLL DOWN, and click “Join league.”

-Leagues used to typically cost 5 Gold, but more recently are only 1 Silver to encourage participation.
+Leagues used to typically cost 5 Gold, but more recently are only 1 or 5 Silver to encourage wider accumulation of Gemp prizes (i.e., ultimately foils for My Cards).
 If the cost to a league seems astronomical, like the OCS Qualifier is 500,000 G, this is due to registration requiring sign-up and payment through the PC Store or other means.
 Different groups can request Leagues exclusive to them (e.g., Northern California players having their own sealed league) by sending a private message (PM) on the Star Wars CCG Forums to the Gemp “Sheriff” - batmouse.
 If you can join the league autonomously, you’re welcome to do so.

 At the end of each league, Gemp prizes - in the forms of digital, random packs or foils - are awarded to participants.
 Simply, there are two ways to wins prizes - finish high in the standings of a league and win a certain number of games.
 For the former, the higher you finish, the more virtual packs you will receive.
 For every odd number of wins you accrue, you receive an increasingly-rarer virtual foil (i.e., 1 or 3 wins = a common card foil, 5 or 7 = uncommon, 9+ rare).